- What is a discogram?

 You will feel a slight pin prick when the needle is inserted into your vein for the intravenous line (IV) and when the local anesthetic is injected.

-You will be asked to remain very still during the procedure.
+You will be asked and reminded to remain very still during the procedure.

 As the contrast material passes through your body, you may get a warm feeling.

 You may have some pain at the injection site for several hours after you go home.
 You may apply an ice pack to the area on and off for 20 minutes at a time.
 You may also take your usual pain medications as prescribed by your doctor.
-If the pain is severe and is associated with fever, then you should immediately call your physician.
+If the pain is severe and is associated with fever, then you should immediately see a physician.

 Who interprets the results and how do I get them?